albertodebortoli/EC2macConnector/README.md

 ### EC2 instances

-The EC2 mac instances must have the `EC2macConnector:FleetIndex` tag set to the index of the instance in the fleet.
+The EC2 Mac instances must have the `EC2macConnector:FleetIndex` tag set to the index of the instance in the fleet.
 Indexes should start at 1.
 Instances that don't have the said tag will be ignored.